core-wg/senml-spec/draft-ietf-core-senml.md

 The JSON, CBOR, and EXI types are derived from the XML type.
 All XML numeric types such as double, float, integer and int become a JSON Number.
 XML boolean and string become a JSON Boolean and String respectively.
+CBOR representes numeric values with a CBOR type that does not loose any information from the JSON value.
+EXI uses the XML types.

 New entries can be added to the registration by either Expert Review or IESG Approval as defined in {{RFC5226}}.
 Experts should exercise their own good